RobinBol/io.everythingsmart/README.txt

 - ESPHome version: 2023.4.2 in combination with Project version 1.1.3.

 Other versions might work as well but haven't been tested.

+Disclaimer: this app is published with consent from Everything Smart.
+However, it is created on a voluntary basis and has no direct affiliation with Everything Smart.